 - 2.1.
-To award the Framework Agreements for Lots 1A, 1B and 2, as outlined in Section 6.10 of this report, on behalf of itself, LBHF and RBKC. - 2.2.
-To note that an external audit has been completed on the Invitation to Tender (ITT) evaluation process and framework awards as detailed in Section 6.11 - 2.3.
-To note that LBHF and RBKC Cabinets are each being asked to approve access to the Framework Agreements. - 2.4.
-To authorise the Tri-borough Executive Director of Children's Services to approve Framework Call-Off awards which may, at any one point in time, exceed the usual authorised limit of £1.5 million.
-This to be in consultation with the Cabinet Member for Finance and Customer Service, and either the Cabinet Member for Adults and Public Health and/or the Cabinet Member for Children & Young People (as appropriate). - 2.5.
-To approve the Framework Call-Off process as detailed in Section 7.2. - 2.6.
-To note that an Inter Authority Agreement (IAA) will cover specific commercial and legal terms pertaining to the operation of this Tri-borough passenger transport solution as described in Section 11.5. - 2.7.
+To award the Framework Agreements for Lots 1A and 1B as detailed in Section 6.10 (and Part B Section 3) of this report, on behalf of itself, LBHF and RBKC. - 2.2.
+To defer a decision regarding Lot 2 pending further consideration of options regarding the provision of Transport Management Services. - 2.3.
+To not award Lot 3, this being an option allowing a combined award of Lot 1A and Lot2. - 2.4.
+To note that an external audit has been completed on the Invitation to Tender (ITT) evaluation process and framework awards as detailed in Section 6.11. - 2.5.
+To note that LBHF and RBKC Cabinets are each being asked to approve access to the Framework Agreements. - 2.6.
+To delegate to the Tri-borough Executive Director of Children's Services the approval of Framework Call-Off awards which may, at any one point in time, exceed the usual authorised limit of £1.5 million.
+This to be in consultation with the Cabinet Member for Finance and Customer Service, and either the Cabinet Member for Adults and Public Health and/or the Cabinet Member for Children & Young People (as appropriate). - 2.7.
+To approve the Framework Call-Off process as detailed in Section 7.2. - 2.8.
+To note that an Inter Authority Agreement (IAA) will cover specific commercial and legal terms pertaining to the operation of this Tri-borough passenger transport solution as described in Section 11.5. - 2.9.
 To note that current legal advice is that there are no liabilities on WCC with regard to any employees who may be made redundant by current transport suppliers should TUPE not apply.